On January 14th, 2011 President Obama announced new categories of legal Cuba educational travel,

 No one can say what the future will hold for U.S.-Cuba relations, so it's important to take advantage of the current opportunity.

-The National Hotel of Cuba is one of Havana’s most magnificent buildings and Cuba’s signature hotel.
-Overlooking the ocean, the Nacional de Cuba contains over 400 rooms and it’s been the favorite of Hollywood celebrities from Ava Gardner to Kevin Costner ever since its opening back in the 1930’s.
+The National Riviera of Cuba is one of Havana’s most magnificent buildings and Cuba’s signature hotel.
+Overlooking the ocean, the Riviera contains over 200 rooms and it’s been the favorite of Hollywood celebrities since its opening back in the 1950’s.
 It features a privilege location to explore all that the Cuban capital has to offer.
-It is alwasy a nice upgrade in our Cuba Tours.
+It is alwasy a nice stay in our Cuba Tours.

 Since 2007, La Colmenita, a Children’s Theatric Troupe have served as UNIECEF Goodwill ambassador to the world.
 Touring extensively all through the USA and Canada, the message of peace and hope of The Little Beehive have amazed children all over the world.
 Authentic Cuba Travel proudly supports this theatre group of young actors.
 As a participant in our Educational Cuba Tours, you will have the chance to visit their headquarters in Havana, and meet with them… even enjoy a little play in English privately!

 The Lizt Alfonso Ballet School of Cuba is composed only of women and a music band.
 It has been acclaimed in Cuba and abroad in the USA, Canada, Spain, New Zealand, Venezuela Colombia and France.